CurveLlama/CurveLlama/Whitepaper.md

 ## 5.2 Multi-Signature Transactions

 Critical transactions, such as protocol upgrades and fund movements, require multi-signature authorization from trusted parties.
 This additional layer of security prevents unauthorized access and enhances the overall security posture of CurveLlama.
-This will only be used within the team. - No tokens will be moved out of the barns.
-You can find the Barns here:
+This will only be used within the team.
+You can find the team wallets here: https://github.com/CurveLlama/CurveLlama/blob/main/CurveLlama%20Barns.MD

 ## 5.3 Insurance Partnerships